PaloAltoNetworks/panos-monitor/README.md

 ---
 ## Features ✨

-* **Web-Based Dashboard:** A clean, centralized dashboard to view the latest status, CPU/DP load, and aggregate throughput for all monitored firewalls.
+* **Web-Based Dashboard:** A clean, centralized dashboard to view the latest status for all monitored firewalls, including their **model**, status, CPU/DP load, and aggregate throughput.
 * **Historical Graphing:** Click on any firewall to view detailed historical graphs for its key performance metrics.
 * **Selectable Timeframes:** View graphs and summary data for various timeframes, from the last 5 minutes to the last 30 days.
 * **Upgrade Advisor:** Analyzes peak usage against known model specifications and recommends a hardware upgrade if utilization exceeds an 80% threshold.